-The Group's operational risk management framework and governance are fully integrated into the Group's Operational Risk Policy.
+The Group's operational risk management framework and governance are fully integrated into the Group's Operational Resilience Framework.
 The Policy sets forth a framework for the identification, management, monitoring and reporting on the Group's exposure to this risk.
-This Policy will be reviewed in 2023, with ESG-related matters being in scope for inclusion in the Policy.
+This Policy was reviewed in 2023, with ESG-related matters being one of the eight reputational risk dimensions applied to quantity reputation risk under the Operational Resilience Framework.

-ESG is also one of the reputational dimensions considered in the Reputational Risk Management Matrix as part of the Reputational Risk Policy.
-Integrated ESG strategy is an integral part of the Group's Business Plan 2023-2025.
+As highlighted above, ESG is one of the reputational dimensions considered in the Reputational Risk Management Matrix as part of the Reputational Risk Policy.
+Integrated ESG strategy is an integral part of the Group's Business Plan 2024-2026.
 The Group defined clear objectives and identified key actions that will get it to net zero over the long-term while continuously developing further its suite of ESG products and services through appropriate customers and market research, and intelligence on regulatory and governmental framework.